Stock Analyst banner

 3. Long working hours and demanding schedule.

-7. Stress from market fluctuations and economic uncertainty.
+7. Subject to market fluctuations and economic downturns.